Karson Kuhlman

-Karson Kuhlman (born September 26, 1995) is an American professional ice hockey center currently playing for the Winnipeg Jets of the National Hockey League (NHL).
+Karson Kuhlman (born September 26, 1995) is an American professional ice hockey center for Rögle BK of the Swedish Hockey League (SHL).
+He has previously played in the National Hockey League (NHL) with the Boston Bruins, Seattle Kraken and Winnipeg Jets.

 Playing career

 Amateur

-Kuhlman began his career playing with Cloquet High in the Minnesota State High School League (USHS) from 2010 to 2013.
+Kuhlman began his career playing with Cloquet High School in the Minnesota State High School League (USHS) from 2010 to 2013.
 He was selected in the 2011 United States Hockey League (USHL) Futures Draft 48th overall by the Dubuque Fighting Saints.
 He made his USHL debut with the Fighting Saints in the 2011–12 season, appearing in five games before splitting the following 2012–13 season between high school hockey and the USHL, joining the Dubuque for the entirety of the playoffs in their eventual Clark Cup championship.

 Kuhlman played one full season in 2013–14 with the Dubuque Fighting Saints, where he scored 25 goals and 19 assists for 44 points in 56 appearances, and was selected to play in the USHL All-Star Game.
 He committed to play collegiate hockey at the University of Minnesota Duluth for the Bulldogs men's ice hockey team in the NCAA's National Collegiate Hockey Conference (NCHC).

 In his freshman season with the Bulldogs during the 2014–15 season, Kuhlman scored 8 goals and 10 assists for 18 points as the team earned a bid in the NCAA Tournament.
 Showing early leadership potential, he served as an alternate captain as a sophomore in the 2015–16 season, scoring 12 goals and 20 points in 40 games.

 Kuhlman enjoyed a successful junior campaign in the 2016–17 season, scoring 6 goals and 16 assists for a career-high 22 points in 42 games, as the Bulldogs advanced to the Frozen Four before falling to the University of Denver in the NCAA Championship game.
 Approaching his final collegiate season, Kuhlman was announced as team captain for the 2017–18 season.

 Kuhlman continued to contribute in playing as a two-way forward, collecting 13 goals and 20 points in 44 games.
 He was named the 2018 NCAA Tournament MVP after leading the Bulldogs with a goal and an assist in the team's 2–1 victory over the University of Notre Dame in the NCAA Championship.
 He completed his collegiate career ranking seventh all-time in the NCAA with 166 consecutive collegiate games played.